First world country was a term coined during the Cold War Era.

 Western European Countries (like France, Spain, UK), the USA, Canada, Australia, New Zealand, Greece, and Turkey form the Western Europe and Others group.

-Turkey also attends Asia and the Pacific Group but votes with Western countries in the UN.
+Turkey is a country located in both Europe and Asia.
+For this reason, attends UN Asia and the Pacific Group but votes with Western countries in the UN.

 You may also like to read